-It's back, and ready to roll!
 The San Francisco Municipal Transportation Agency (SFMTA) has been busy enhancing San Francisco's bicycle infrastructure over the last couple of years, and we want to know how it's going out there.
-How will we do that?
-With the help of cyclists who install the CycleTracks smartphone application and use it to record their bike rides.
-Help us out, by installing CycleTracks!
-Whether you've used CycleTracks before or not, help us by logging your bicycle trips over the next six months.
+We're finding out with the help of cyclists who install the CycleTracks smartphone application and use it to record their bike rides.
+Install CycleTracks and start logging your trips today!

 In 2010, we used CycleTracks to learn just how important bike lanes are.
 We also were able to use the data that was collected in our SF-CHAMP travel demand model to forecast how attractive bike facility A would be compared to facility B, and to understand the potential mode shifts that could occur with implementation of bike infrastructure.
 Now we have a lot more bike lanes and many other innovative facilities (i.e. parking-separated cycletracks, green-backed sharrows, and soft-hit posts) that we want to learn about.

 Ever wondered what effect building out the SFMTA bike plan had on cycling?
 Us too.
-The 2010 data collection was gathered "before" implementation of the bike plan, now we want "after" data to see how the new facilities of changed the bicycling landscape.
-Think of this as an extensive follow-up survey where all you hvae to do is push a couple buttons before you take your regular rides.
-For those who are interested, app users will have the chance to provide direct feedback through a survey conducted by researchers at University of California at Davis.
+The 2010 data collection was gathered "before" implementation of the bike plan, now we're looking at "after" data to see how the new facilities of changed the bicycling landscape.
+Think of it as an extensive follow-up survey where all you have to do is push a couple buttons before you take your regular rides.

 BACKGROUND: UNDERSTANDING THE NEEDS OF CYCLISTS